What Is a 3D Urban Planning Tool?

 Pros

-- Generates high-fidelity 3D models from simple text or images
+- Generates high-fidelity, segmented 3D city assets from text or images with PBR materials

 Cons